sd-powell/portfolio_project_3/README.md

 > [!NOTE]
 > All user stories were manually tested.
 See [User Story Testing](TESTING.md) for full test results.

+<a id="database-schema"></a>

 #### **Database Schema**

-This project uses a **relational database (PostgreSQL)** to provide structured, reliable storage with built-in support for **referential integrity**—ideal for managing user-specific vinyl collections.
+This project uses a **relational database (PostgreSQL)** to provide structured, reliable storage with built-in support for **referential integrity** — ideal for managing user-specific vinyl collections.

-The **initial MVP** centred on a single `Record` model linked to Django’s built-in `User` model.
+The **initial MVP** centered on a single `Record` model linked to Django’s built-in `User` model.
 This model captured core metadata such as title, artist, genre, release year, rating, and a cover image.
 It allowed for rapid prototyping, admin integration, and full CRUD functionality.

 However, during development it became clear that additional granularity was required to represent **individual tracks** on a vinyl release.
-Track-specific details like **position (e.g. A1, B2)**, **duration**, **BPM**, and **musical key (Camelot notation)** could not be accurately modeled within the `Record` itself.
-Initially, fields like BPM and key were stored on the `Record`, but this design broke down for **multi-track records** where values differ per track.
+Initially, fields like BPM and key were stored on the `Record`, which resulted in inaccurate or conflicting data for albums with multiple tracks.
+This design limitation highlighted the need for normalization.

 To address this, a dedicated `Track` model was introduced.
 Each `Track` is linked to a `Record` via a foreign key, establishing a clear **one-to-many relationship**.
 Track-specific fields (such as BPM and key) were moved accordingly, improving both **data accuracy** and **model scalability**.

-This schema reflects **database best practices**, reducing redundancy, improving clarity, and allowing for future expansion—such as sorting, filtering, or displaying track-level data.
+This updated schema follows **relational database best practices**, reducing redundancy, improving clarity, and allowing for future expansion — such as sorting, filtering, or displaying track-level data.

+#### Core Models

+- `Record`
+  - `user` (ForeignKey to User)
+  - `title`, `artist`, `genre`, `year`, `rating`, `cover_image`, `slug`, etc.

+- `Track`
+  - `record` (ForeignKey to Record)
+  - `title`, `position`, `duration`, `bpm`, `key`

 The database schema diagram was generated using [dbdiagram.io](https://dbdiagram.io), which provided a clear visual representation of the relational structure between users, records, and tracks using DBML syntax.